Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Baking at the Wrong Temperature

-An oven that’s too hot can cause cookies to burn on the edges while staying raw in the center.
-Use an oven thermometer to ensure the correct temperature of 350°F.
+• An oven that’s too hot makes cookies burn on the edges while staying raw in the center.

 FAQs About Lemon Blueberry Cookies